cap-js-community/sap-afc-sdk/README.md

   - Test run can be identified via flag `context.get("testRun")` (if job definition supports test mode)
   - Call `context.proceed()` to perform default implementation (set status to `running`)
   - Job update can be performed via `this.processJobUpdate()` providing the new status and job results
-    - e.g. `this.processJobUpdate(context, JobStatusCode.completed, results)`
+    - e.g. `this.processJobUpdate(context, job, JobStatusCode.completed, results)`
   - Throwing exceptions will automatically trigger the retry process in queue
   - Disable mocked job processing by deleting `sap-afc-sdk.mockProcessing` (default).
 - `updateJob`:
   - A job status update is requested and the job results are stored
   - Implement your custom logic, how the job status should be updated
   - Job ID is accessible via `context.get("ID")`
-  - Job status transition is validated via `this.checkStatusTransition(context, statusBefore, statusAfter)`
+  - Job status transition is validated via `this.checkStatusTransition(context, job, statusBefore, statusAfter)`
     - Valid status transitions are defined in `this.statusTransitions`
     - Check function and status transitions can be customized
     - Final statuses are `completed`, `completedWithWarning`, `completedWithError`, `failed`, and `canceled`, no further status transitions are then allowed
-  - Job results are checked and processed via `checkJobResults(context, results)`
+  - Job results are checked and processed via `checkJobResults(context, job, results)`
     - Valid results are valid, according to job results signature constraints (see below)
     - Returns the processed job results to be inserted
   - Call `context.proceed()` to perform default implementation (update status to requested status)